 Haram Seo is a PhD candidate in the Department of Strategic Management and Entrepreneurship at Carlson School of Management.
-Her research examines the implications of various corporate social responsibility activities, including corporate philanthropy, to both firms and society.
-She applies the lens of corporate strategy to study these questions, the approach which is particularly relevant given the understanding that companies are increasingly engaging in such activities for their own competitive advantage.
+Her research examines the implications of corporate nonmarket strategies, especially corporate philanthropy, to both firms and society.
+She applies the lens of corporate strategy to study these questions, by studying the heterogeneity in how firms give and its effect on firms' strategic benefits from giving and on broader society.

 Haram’s research has been published or is forthcoming in the Strategic Management Journal, and the Academy of Management Best Paper Proceedings.
-Especially, her lead author paper, which examines the performance implication of diversification in corporate philanthropy, has been recognized with many awards, including the Distinguished Paper Award from the Academy of Management’s STR Division, as well as the Outstanding Paper Award from the Annual Conference of Alliance for Research on Corporate Sustainability.
+Especially, her first-author paper, which examines the performance implication of diversification in corporate philanthropy, has been recognized with many awards, including the Distinguished Paper Award from the Academy of Management’s STR Division, as well as the Outstanding Paper Award from the Annual Conference of Alliance for Research on Corporate Sustainability.
 Recently, the first chapter of her dissertation, which is a just-the-facts paper examining the phenomenon of corporate donations to advocacy nonprofits, was recognized with the Robert J. Litschert Best Doctoral Student Paper Award from the STR Division in the Academy of Management.
 In the second chapter (Job market paper), she demonstrates the dynamics of ideological competition that arise in the market of advocacy giving.
 Prior to joining academia, Haram worked as a consultant with A.T.Kearney’s Seoul office.

 Selected Works & Activities.